-You will also ask for any potential problems they might have.
+You will also ask about any potential problems they might have.
 You will be proactive to the customer regarding the possible issues that they come across.

 Fourth Email: Product Review

-This email must be sent after 3 to 4 days of the product arrival assuming the customer must have started using it and got hang of it.
+This email must be sent after 3 to 4 days of the product’s arrival assuming the customer must have started using it and got hang of it.

 Here you will ask for their solicit feedback.
 You need to ask your customers to submit their customer reviews, their experience from buying to delivering, and further usage.

 This is very important in generating sales because most of the potential buyers decide whether to buy the product or not through reviews.

 If you get positive reviews on your product that are also genuinely written in detail with satisfied customers, this will act as social proof for your product.